Prem-ium/BingRewards/README.md

    Both methods will create a new container called `bing-rewards`.
 Make sure you have the correct path to your `.env` file you created.

 4. Let the bot log in and begin working.
 DO NOT PRESS `CTRL-c`.
 This will kill the container and the bot.
 To exit the logs view, press `CTRL-p` then `CTRL-q`.
 This will exit the logs view but let the bot keep running.

+You can also open `DockerQuickstart.bat` in a text editor, edit the exisitng path in the file with your own of the BingRewards folder directory and run it to quickly stop and start docker container instances.

 ### Available Docker Hub Tags
 Replace the `<tag>` above with one of these (defaults to `latest`)